What Next Avenue Is All About

 We are often looking for talented writers who can share insights and advice with our readers.
 Many of our writers are professional journalists; some are not.
 The key is that they know how to write for readers in their 50s and beyond with the ability to understand their concerns and needs.
 The editors at Next Avenue receive a large number of queries each week, and as part of our commitment to offer a diverse selection of content, our editorial team meets regularly.
 We will respond to writers within approximately four to six weeks; earlier when possible.
 If the query has a time-sensitive peg, those will be addressed separately and more quickly.
 We thank you for your patience.

 Before sending a pitch to Next Avenue, be sure you can answer these three questions:

 Why Us?
-In other words, be sure your story idea is a Next Avenue story, for our audience.
+Be sure your story idea is a Next Avenue story, for our audience.
 Do a quick search of our site to be sure we haven't already published a similar story in the past year.

 Why You?
 Make a compelling case for why you are the writer we should hire for this story.

 Why Now?
 Please tell us why we should publish this story in coming days or weeks.
-It helps if there's a news peg or a seasonal peg or something has changed warranting the story.
+It helps if there's a news hook or a seasonal peg or something has changed warranting the story.

 All content must be based on information from credible sources, including interviews with experts or first-person experiences.
 Reported stories typically have at least two to three sources quoted.
 Unless the article is an essay, it generally offers actionable advice which readers or their loved ones can easily put into use.
 Writers are responsible for the accuracy of their stories; they must fact-check them before submission.
 If there are studies, books, other articles or experts deserving links, the story should include links so our readers can learn more if they choose.